Originally published: July 2024 | Updated: October 2025

 Ensure the water is warm but not hot to avoid further irritation.

-If a tooth is knocked loose or dislodged, apply the cold compress while you contact an emergency dentist.
+If a tooth is knocked loose or dislodged, apply a cold compress while you contact an emergency dentist.

 This simple step can make a significant difference in managing the immediate discomfort caused by dental accidents.